-Until the notes are paid, Chile will maintain a principal paying agent, a transfer agent and a registrar in New York City.
-Chile has initially designated the corporate trust office of the trustee as the agency for each such purpose and as the place where the register will be maintained.
+Until the notes are paid, Chile will maintain a principal paying agent in London, England and a transfer agent, paying agent and a registrar in New York City.
+Chile has initially designated the corporate trust office of the trustee as the place where the register will be maintained.
 You can contact the paying agent and transfer agent at the addresses listed on the inside back cover of this prospectus supplement.